joshbrew/HEG_ESP32/Device_README.txt

 *-*-*-*-*-*-*
 Changelog:
 *-*-*-*-*-*-*
-1/23/19
+1/31/19
 ------
-- Fixes to web demo replay streaming
+- Minor changes and fixes to UI and javascript

 1/22/19
 ------